DeadLockStarve/WiiCoversUpdate/README.md

 It simply generates gamestdb urls pointing to png cover files according to input parameters, with localization priority according to user's preference.

-When trying to fetch a remote cover, it attempts to fetch a front cover, if it succeeds tries to download corresponding 3d and full covers.
+When trying to fetch a remote cover, it attempts to fetch a front cover, if it succeeds tries to download corresponding 3d, disc, and full covers.

 ## Installation